 10) With no red lights and few stop signs, you can comfortably cruise the island, except for navigating the mountains and sharp turns.

 Excellent Food and Casual Attire

 11) Restaurants feature everything from fresh grilled lobster, sushi, barbecue, grilled steaks, pizza and more.

 13) Many visit Virgin Gorda specifically to explore the beauty of The Baths where overlapping boulders bulge out of the land and water, providing a granite maze where tourists trek through caves and pools of this natural wonder.

-14) Mountain roads offer a challenging workout with views of shimmering royal blue water and boulder-studded mountains.
+14) Mountain roads offer a challenging workout with views of the shimmering royal blue water and boulder-studded mountains.